 Keychain flashlights can often come in handy, but you don’t always want to bring your keys with you.
-In the case of this portable lantern, you don’t need to, as it comes equipped with a quick-release attachment on the end.
+In the case of this portable lantern, you don’t need to, Prometheus Lights equips each of their torches with a quick-release attachment on the end.
 It also features the option to use multiple battery chemistries in its operation – including AAA alkaline, lithium, and NiMH.
 And with two brightness settings of 15 or 60 lumens, a potential 4 hour runtime, and its 6061 aluminum construction, this light is a versatile and capable addition to any everyday carry load out.

 Peak LED Solutions Eiger

 Boasting the title of the brightest flashlight on the market with single AAA functionality, the Eiger – which is made in the USA – uses Quantum Tunneling Composite technology to allow for a scalable light output from the dimmest glow to blindingly brilliant and everything in-between.
 And it has one of the widest ranges of battery functionality available – including AAA alkaline, AAA lithium, rechargeable NiMH, and 3.7v Li-Ion rechargeable 10440.
 This stainless steel, CREE XPG keychain flashlight might just be the best bang for your buck.